- Last Updated: Tuesday, 08 September 2020 16:35

 Supporting other medical purposes

-We also participate in national schemes, such as patient surveys and audits of care, which collect data from NHS organisations all over the country.
-We can normally only do this if there is a lawful basis provided by the Secretary of State for Health or the Health Research Authority, or else with your explicit permission.
+The Trust carries out audits of care, which also collect data from NHS organisations all over the country.
+We can normally only do this if there is a lawful basis provided by the Secretary of State for Health or the Health Research Authority, or else with your explicit consent.
 The department where you are being treated will be able to tell you about any national schemes for the particular type of care you are receiving.

 We also use your information to ensure we are paid correctly for the services that we have delivered.

-If you register an objection with us, we will exclude your information from such other uses wherever possible, or else anonymise it so that you cannot be identified.
+If you choose to register your choice to opt-out, we will exclude your information from all such other uses, or else anonymise it so that you cannot be identified.
 For example:

 What your objection covers

-Your objection will only apply to the information which is held by Ashford & St Peter’s Hospitals NHS Foundation Trust, for purposes which are not related to your own direct care.
+Your objection applies to all information held about you which is not related to your own direct care.

 The Trust is required by law to report certain information to other public authorities, including notifications of births, deaths, and infectious diseases.

 The right of subject access applies to the individual patient, and can normally be exercised by somebody else only if the patient is incapable of making their own decisions.
-If you care for somebody who lacks the capability to make their own decisions, or if you have parental responsibility for a child, please read the additional guidance on the next page.
+If you care for somebody who lacks the capability to make their own decisions, or if you have parental responsibility for a child, please read the additional guidance below.